sainjacobs/EIS-Appendix-Generation/README.md

 ## Suggested Fields

-These are the fields for each attachment in the correct order.
-Determined when running the Action 5 appendices to match what was done in the LTO.
+These are the recommended fields for each attachment in the correct order.
+Determined when last creating appendices to match what was done in the LTO.

 ### Elevation:
 "S_TRNTY","S_SHSTA","S_OROVL","S_FOLSM","S_SLUIS","S_SLUIS_CVP","S_SLUIS_SWP","S_MELON","S_MLRTN"